jentrialgo/jentrialgo.github.io/content/2023-05-02-ai-chat-bots-locally.md

 Title: Projects to test AI chat bots locally
 Date: 2023-05-02 14:00
 Category: AI, chat bots, Python, LLM
-Tags: AI, chat bots, Python, LLM, ChatAI, ColossalChat, LocalAI, Text generation web UI
+Tags: AI, chat bots, Python, LLM, ChatAI, ColossalChat, LocalAI, Text generation web UI, MLC LLM

 Many people is interested in trying AI (Artificial Intelligence) chat bots locally, but they don't know how to start.
 These are some projects that I've